adnanwahab/interactive-webgpu-notebooks-svg-100--unanimous-decisions-government-wizard-spells-city-creation/readme.md

 how to implement/design the hardware needed to drive a car with robotics - 5 parts simulation, planning, control, prediction, perception

 # purpose of course
-get kindergarderners to play with simulations and learn cool stuff with sliders inspire the advanced beginners with a clear staircase to build their dreams at a startup or their dream job give self-learners a path to get a job by learning new skills that are useful get self-learners a job with giving research papers to spike on for companies
+get kindergarderners to play with simulations and learn cool stuff with sliders inspire the advanced beginners with a clear staircase to build their dreams at a startup or their dream job give self-learners a path to get a job by learning new skills that are useful get self-learners a job with giving research papers to spike on for companies improve scientific and computer education in schools and student-teacher relationships by showing kids why to learn science (make cool stuff)

+mixture of visualize-value, SICP, cs183, fast-ai.